TechnoLAKSH/Melting-Maths-/README.md

 <body>
     <div class="container">
         <h1>About Us</h1>
-        <h2>✨ Meet the Co-Founder</h2>
+        <h2>✨ Meet the Founder</h2>
         <p>
             Hi!
 I'm <span class="highlight">Laksh Agarwal</span>, a Grade 7 student from <span class="highlight">India</span>.
-I’m the co-founder of <strong>Mealting Maths</strong> — a free educational website built especially for students from <strong>Grade 1 to 10</strong>.
+I’m the founder of <strong>Mealting Maths</strong> — a free educational website built especially for students from <strong>Grade 1 to 10</strong>.
 I created this platform because I truly believe that maths doesn’t have to be scary or boring.
 With colorful quizzes and simple design, learning numbers can actually be fun!
         </p>
         <p>
             I started <strong>Mealting Maths</strong> to give students across India and beyond a place to practice arithmetic in a joyful, stress-free way — and totally free of cost.
 I enjoy coding, creating websites, and helping friends understand difficult topics.